Professional curiosity

-Professional curiosity is where a practitioner seeks to explore and understand what is happening in someone's life, rather than making assumptions or accepting what they are told at face value.
+‘Looking beyond what you see’ is an approach which enables practitioners to explore and understand what is happening in someone's life, rather than making assumptions or accepting what they are told at face value.
 It involves looking out for signs that things are not right and seeking out the evidence of what is really happening.
 It is a combination of looking, listening, asking direct questions, checking out and reflecting on ALL the information you receive.

 Sometimes practitioners can feel they are being intrusive or that they may be overstepping their role if they ask that extra question, if they consider alternative explanations, if they start contacting others to check out their concerns.
 This is not the case.
-Safeguarding is everyone's responsibility.
+Safeguarding is everyone's responsibility, and seeking out all available information which helps keep children safe is what all practitioners should be doing as part of their everyday practice.

-Professional curiosity is a core responsibility of all practitioners.
-Many people are unable, or feel unable, to speak up for themselves.
+Looking beyond what they see is everyone’s responsibility.
+Many people we work with are unable, or feel unable, to speak up for themselves.
 Many people are relying on us to identify the signs, to uncover what is really happening in their life, and to provide them with help to be safe.

-It enables a practitioner to have a holistic view and understanding of what is happening within a family, what life is like for a child or young person and fully assess potential risks.
+Working in this way enables a practitioner to have a holistic view and understanding of what is happening within a family, to know what life is like for a child or young person, to fully assess potential risks.

-A lack of professional curiosity can lead to missed opportunities to identify less obvious indicators of vulnerability or significant harm.
+A lack of curiosity can lead to missed opportunities to identify less obvious indicators of vulnerability or significant harm.
 We know that in the worst circumstances this has resulted in death or serious abuse as confirmed by the learning from case reviews, both nationally and locally where practitioners have responded to presenting issues in isolation.
+It is often suggested by review authors, that practitioners in Leeds need to be more curious about a child’s life and experience.

-Don't be afraid to ask questions of families, and do so in an open way, so they know that you are asking to keep the children safe, not to judge or criticise.
+Don't be afraid to ask questions of families, and do so in an open way, so they know that you are asking to keep their children safe, not to judge or criticise.

 Be open to the unexpected, and incorporate information that does not support your initial assumptions into your assessment of what life is like for the child in the family.